micycle1/PThreading/README.md

 ... leaving *thread()* suitable only for CPU-bound sketches, at best.

-PThreading provides a way to do multithreaded drawing -- not just calculation -- in Processing, and does so in an easy-to-use and well-synchronized manner.
+In contrast, PThreading provides a way to do multithreaded drawing -- not just calculation -- and does so in an easy-to-use and well-synchronized manner.
 It exploits the fact that PGraphics objects can be drawn into safely from other threads.

 ## Setup

-First download *pthreading.jar* from [releases](https://github.com/micycle1/PThreading/releases).
+Download *pthreading.jar* from [releases](https://github.com/micycle1/PThreading/releases).

-### In the Processing IDE (PDE)
+#### In the Processing IDE (PDE):

-Drag & drop *pthreading.jar* onto the PDE, or see the Processing [wiki](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library#non-processing-libraries) on how to add an external library to a Processing sketch.
+* Drag & drop *pthreading.jar* onto the PDE, or see the Processing [wiki](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library#non-processing-libraries) on how to add an external library to a Processing sketch.

-### In other Java IDEs
+#### In other Java IDEs:
-Add pthreading.jar to the classpath of your project.
+* Add pthreading.jar to the classpath of your project.

 ## Getting Started

-*The Javadoc is available online [here](https://micycle1.github.io/PThreading/pthreading/package-summary.html) -- every method and class is thoroughly documented.*
+*The Javadoc is available [online](https://micycle1.github.io/PThreading/pthreading/package-summary.html) -- here, every method and class is thoroughly documented.*

 ### 1. Extending PThread

 Create a new class that extends PThread.
-You will have to override the PThread's *draw()* method.
-Here, put code you wish to be executted
+You have to override the PThread's *draw()* method; overriding *calc* is optional.
+In *draw()*, put code you wish to be executted
 Put your code in draw().
 A very simple example is shown below.

 #### PDE Example: